-We’ll go over tips for traveling with boyfriend, the first vacation with boyfriend ideas, tips for your first trip as couple, and how to plan a weekend away with boyfriend.
+We’ll go over tips for traveling with a boyfriend, the first vacation with boyfriend ideas, tips for your first trip as a couple, and how to plan a weekend away with your boyfriend.

 This post is all about the must-know tips for your first couples vacation.